The carriage plate attaches to the laser arm and holds the printer head as it moves back and forth while printing.

 - You’ll need a new carriage plate, and a 3mm L-shaped hex key.

-- It’s also helpful to read through all the instructions once before you begin.
+- It’s also helpful to read all of the instructions before you begin.

 Remove the carriage plate